ffTsuzuku/github_search/README.md

 -   Languages Used
 -   Contributors
--   Stats about how many views, stars, and forks.
+-   Stats about how many views, stars, and forks
--   A button to quickly copy the clone link to your clipboard.
+-   A button to quickly copy the clone link to your clipboard

 # Setting Up The Application